FOREX-Big miss on U.S. jobs data drives dollar down

 “I‘m not pushing the panic button yet.
 It is still a Q1 number.
 I don’t think the Fed will either.
 We’re not getting a clean read on the economy yet.
 We had a bad winter for most of the Northeast and any clean read for the economy will come in the next couple of months,” said Win Thin, currency strategist at Brown Brothers Harriman in New York.

-The dollar fell against its major trading partners’ currencies.
-The dollar index traded down 0.71 percent to 96.736 .
+The dollar lost ground against its major trading partners’ currencies.
+The dollar index slid 1 percent to a low of 96.394 .

-Against the Japanese yen, the dollar hit a one-week low of 118.71 yen before settling around 119, off 0.58 percent on the day.
+Against the Japanese yen, the dollar fell to a one-week low of 118.74 yen, off 0.78 percent.
 The greenback dropped to five-week nadir of 0.94860 Swiss franc.